Backs/Collections.Analyzer/README.md

 # About the project

-Collections Inspection is a set of roslyn-based diagnostics for C#-projects that detect potential problems with operating different collections.
+Collections Inspection is a set of roslyn-based diagnostics for C#-projects that detect potential collection operating issues.

 # Diagnostics